JuliaORNL/TutorialJuliaHPC/docs/index.md

 The goal of the tutorial is to introduce an audience familiar with high-performance computing (HPC) concepts to the Julia programming language using a hands-on approach.

 {: .info}
-It's a good time to get Julia v1.9 installed from their [website](https://julialang.org/downloads/)
+It's a good time to get the latest Julia installed from their [website](https://julialang.org/downloads/)

 ## Covered:
-- Workflow aspects: simulation CPU/CPU, parallel I/O, data analysis (Notebooks)
+- Workflow aspects: simulation CPU/CPU, parallel I/O, data analysis (e.g. Notebooks)
-- Multiple dispatch for array back ends (CPU, CUDA, AMDGPU)
+- Multiple dispatch for array back ends (CPU, GPU: CUDA, AMDGPU)
 - Multithreaded CPU using Julia @threads
-- GPU programming using CUDA.jl and AMDGPU.jl
+- GPU programming using vendor (CUDA.jl, AMDGPU.jl) and performance portable layer (JACC.jl, KernelAbstractions.jl)
-- Parallel I/O with ADIOS2.jl (outputs can be visualized in ParaView)
+- Parallel I/O with ADIOS2.jl (outputs can be visualized in ParaView locally)
-- Julia on OLCF's JupyterHub and Pluto.jl Notebooks (read and plot)
+- Julia on OLCF's JupyterHub and Pluto.jl Notebooks (read and plot using Makie.jl)

 ## Not Covered (future topics?):
 - More general aspects of the language (software engineering, AI)
 - AI infrastructure: Flux.jl, SciML
-- Performance portability layers: e.g. KernelAbstractions.jl
 - Ahead-of-time compilation: PackageCompiler.jl
-- Tools ecosystem for profiling, debugging (well some)
+- Tools ecosystem for profiling, debugging (well some vendor supported)

 # Why Julia?